davidjbradshaw/eslint-config-adjunct/README.md

 ## Plugins

-This configuration contains the following esLint plugins
+This configuration contains the following esLint plugins.

 * eslint-plugin-eslint-comments
 * eslint-plugin-html